 - Gluten-Free: Most ancient grains are gluten free.
 For people with celiac disease, or anyone trying to stay away from gluten, many ancient grains are a safe choice.
 Quinoa, a rather popular ancient grain—even though it is really a seed—is known for being a gluten-free alternative to wheat.
 Other gluten-free ancient grains are teff, amaranth, millet and sorghum (U.S. News).

 - High Plant-Based Protein: Grains like quinoa and flaxseed offer high contents of high-quality plant-based protein.
 While protein coming from meat, or milk, might be more commonplace, for those who stay away from meat and animal products, plant-based protein is a great nutritional option.
 More so, not only do these ancient grains represent a healthy alternative to animal protein, they provide a good amount of it, too.
 A cup of quinoa packs eight grams of protein.
-Powerful Overnight Oats, focusing on the high-protein nutrition required to support active lifestyles, take advantage of the protein boost that both quinoa and flaxseeds have to offer.
+Powerful Nutrition's high protein overnight oats, focusing on the high-protein nutrition required to support active lifestyles, takes advantage of the protein boost that both quinoa and flaxseeds have to offer.

 - High in Fiber: Different studies have shown diets rich in fiber offer several health benefits.
 Among them, according to Healthline, are weight loss, increased satiety, reduced blood sugar levels and lower cholesterol levels.
 Some of the most commonplace ancient grains rich in fiber are quinoa, amaranth, spelt and farro.